 Focus group participants felt that the system needed more comfort stations, water fountains, and bicycle repair facilities.
-Bicyclists felt there should be a focus on adding shelters to the repair stations to expand their longevity and keep them functional.
+Bicyclists felt there should be a focus on adding shelters to the repair stations to extend their longevity and keep them functional.
 People overwhelmingly wanted more art and placemaking along the trail network.
-A representative from Raleigh Arts mentioned that they were beginning the Public Art Plan and there would likely be some overlap with the CAG Plan in the vision for art along the trail network.
-Lighting was also an issue, particularly for bicyclists who use the trail network to commute.
-Participants recommended focusing lighting amenities along greenway trails identified as 'transportation corridors.'
+A representative from Raleigh Arts mentioned that the organization is beginning the Public Art Plan and there will likely be some overlap with the CAG Plan in the vision for art along the trail network.
+Lighting was also an issue of concern, particularly for bicyclists who use the trail network to commute.
+Participants recommended focusing lighting amenities along greenway trails identified as active transportation corridors by adopted City plans.
 Another recommendation was made to install LED lights and strips on both sides of tunnels.